Phuongttc22/Phuongttc22/README.md

 Hope every day is like the first..
 Every beginning is difficult..
 What am I waiting for?
-There are things that need to be innovated.
+There are things that need to be innovated..
 Many times I feel stuck in this life.
 Hope everything goes well.
 Maybe letting go is the best choice right now.